tyanosaurusrex/mamikos-api-test/readme.md

 `git@github.com:tyanosaurusrex/mamikos-api-test.git`

+3. Install the dependencies using this command

+`composer install`

-3. Copy the env.example file and rename the new one with .env.
+4. Copy the env.example file and rename the new one with .env.
 Update if needed

-4. Setup the database by create new database on you local machine, and run these commands
+5. Setup the database by create new database on you local machine, and run these commands

 `php artisan migrate`

-5. Run the project using this command
+6. Run the project using this command

 `php artisan serve`

 and the project will be running on `http://localhost:8000`

-6. If there's an error with Personal Access Client, run
+7. If there's a problem with Personal Access Client, run

 `php artisan passport:install`